SwanLab/Swan/README.md

 - Non-self adjoint compliance (used to minimize/maximize displacements)
 - Homogenized elasticity matrix (used in micro scale problems)

-In terms of optimization techniques the following optimizers are implemented:
+In terms of optimization techniques, the following optimizers are implemented:
  - Density: Projected Gradient, MMA and IPOPT.
  - Level-set: SLERP, Projected SLERP and Hamilton-Jacobi

+Unconstrained optimizers are combined with an Aumgmented Lagrangian to solve constrained problems.

 ## Contact ##